 But even if you have a no-meeting day as a standard practice, you’re still liable to get pulled down into the weeds and devote the day to doing, not reflecting.
 That’s wonderfully productive, for sure, however, without space specifically allotted for reflection alone, higher-level thinking won’t happen.

 So go ahead, and on that no-meeting day you designate, start by blocking off one hour for thinking.
-When thinking about what hour would be best, consider the following:
+Consider the following when thinking about what hour would be best:

 - When am I clearest?

-- When do I have the most energy?
+- What time do I have the most energy?